Andonome/lk/system/partitions.md

 fdisk will not help with a GPT formatted drive.
 For this, use gdisk, which is mostly the same.

-Now that we have a partition, we can make it into a filesystem.
+Now that we have a partition, we can make it into a fileSystem.
 Most will use:

 > sudo mkfs -t ext4 /dev/sdc1